Bayesian Inference for PDE-based Inverse Problems using the Optimization of a Discrete Loss: Results

 \subsection{Reconstruction of tumor cells concentration in the brain}

 Medical imaging such as \ac{MRI} can detect regions on high tumor concentration in the brain, known as \ac{GTV}.
 However, regions with lower tumor cell density, often containing microscopic signatures of a disease, are not detected using standard imaging modalities.
 Accurately estimating the full tumor concentration field is essential for developing effective radiation therapy.
-Recently, several methods have been proposed to estimate the tumor concentration field.
-The newly introduced method of GliODIL~\cite{balcerak2023individualizing} uses \ac{ODIL} to estimate the tumor concentration satisfying a reaction-diffusion \ac{PDE} while matching \ac{MRI} data of brain tumors.
+Recently, a large body of work has focused on biophysical tumor growth models and their use for patient-specific inference from medical imaging.
+These approaches typically rely on reaction-diffusion or anisotropic diffusion models, sometimes coupled with mass effect, and have been used for tasks such as tumor growth prediction, parameter estimation, and image-based personalization (see e.g., \citet{clatz2005realistic,hogea2007robust,hogea2008image,swanson2002quantifying,biegler2010large,lipkova2019personalized,menze2014multimodal,miniere2025data,lamonica2025investigating} and references therein).
+The newly introduced method of GliODIL~\citep{balcerak2023individualizing} uses \ac{ODIL} to estimate the tumor concentration satisfying a reaction-diffusion \ac{PDE} while matching \ac{MRI} data of brain tumors.

 Here we extend this work to estimate uncertainties of the tumor concentration field given observed \ac{MRI} data of real patients.
 We then design a \ac{CTV} based on the estimated concentration field.
 To estimate the concentration field at the time corresponding to the \ac{MRI} acquisition (time $T$), GliODIL estimates the density field across the whole time interval $[0, T]$, assuming a small localized tumor at time 0, and assuming that it follows the reaction-diffusion equation